rosell-dk/js-expression/README.md

 | 1+2*3   | [1, 2, 3, '*', '+'] |
 | (1+2)*3 | [1, 2, +, '3', '*'] |

-Note 1: actual input is tokens, not a string.
-For example it is [[LITERAL, 7], [INFIX_OP, "+"], [LITERAL, 1]] rather than "7+1"
+Note 1: Actual input must be array of tokens, not a string.
+For example [[LITERAL, 7], [INFIX_OP, "+"], [LITERAL, 1]] rather than "7+1"
-Note 2: actual output is array of tokens, not array of string.
+Note 2: Actual output is array of tokens, not array of string.

 ### Evaluator